Distance:

 Petroglyph 1, Wadi al Hilo, Sharjah.
 This rock facer has numerous representations of the Neolithic, primarily various animals such as ibex and wild ass.
 Still under study and investigation.Wadi Helo (Arabic: وادي حلو, literally ‘Sweet wadi’) is a seasonal watercourse located in the Hajar Mountains of Sharjah, in the United Arab Emirates.
 There are remains of a massive 19th century village, as well as houses and features dating from the Neolithic to the Islamic Period.
 The site is important for both the extensive water course, and for the rich copper deposits that were mined for over 8000 years.
 Numerous petroglyphs are found along the edge of the wadi.

-Natural Version with Paint, Petroglyph C11 Khatm Al Melaha, Kalba, Sharjah.
-One wild goat.
-Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an ...
+Natural Version with Paint, Petroglyph H7, Khatm Al Melaha, Kalba, Sharjah.
+One snake.
+Likely Neolithic or Earlier.
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an archaeological ...
 Read More

-Natural Version, Petroglyph V13 Khatm Al Melaha, Kalba, Sharjah.
-Unknown animal, symbol, or motif.
+DStretch Version, Petroglyph J15 Khatm Al Melaha, Kalba, Sharjah.
+Wild ass, unusual symbols.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an archaeological ...
 Read More